sjstretton/screwed/13-Conclusions.md

 link-citations: yes
 ---

-# PART 14: CONCLUSIONS
+# CHAPTER 13: CONCLUSIONS

-# 14.1 Overview
+# 13.1 Overview

 In this book, we have compared the Tax and Welfare system to an operating system - a mechanism of levers through which society is run, funds are raised, and public services are delivered.
 Using this metaphor, we have been able to troubleshoot the bugs in the current system, and illustrate why the UK has seen increasing inequality of outcomes between the best- and worst-off in our society, as well as stagnation for the broad middle.